Kunlex58/norwich-house-price-prediction/README.md

 # Norwich House Price Forecasting Web Application using MLOps

-This Jupyter notebook documents a web application that forecasts house prices in Norwich using an ensemble of machine learning and deep learning models.
+This project is a web application that forecasts house prices in Norwich using an ensemble of machine learning and deep learning models.
 The ensemble combines Recurrent Neural Networks (RNN), Long Short-Term Memory networks (LSTM), Convolutional Neural Networks (CNN), and XGBoost to leverage complementary modelling strengths.
 Models are trained on historical data from January 2016 to October 2022, and out-of-sample forecasts run from November 2022 through December 2025.
 The trained ensemble is served via a Flask web interface that accepts feature inputs and returns predicted prices.

 Live demo: https://norwich-house-prices-prediction.onrender.com/